Summary

 Notable Quotes

-"We need more co-conspirators who will step up and counteract microaggressions and bias."
+"We need more co-conspirators who actively use their privilege to interrupt microaggressions and bias."

-"Diversity, equity, inclusion, and belonging goals should be tied to annual reviews and bonuses."
+"Diversity, equity, inclusion, and belonging goals need to tie into annual reviews and bonuses—it's everybody’s work."

 More Videos